Torsors on loop groups and the Hitchin fibration

 \blem \lab{lem-sup-ss} For a scheme $X$, a closed $Z \subset X$, an abelian fppf sheaf $\sF$ on $X$, and the \'{e}tale sheafification $\cH^j_Z(-, \sF)$ of the functor $X' \mapsto H^j_Z(X', \sF)$, there is a functorial in $X$ and $\sF$ spectral sequence \be \lab{eq-sup-ss} E_2^{ij} = H^i_\et(X, \cH^j_Z(-, \sF)) \Ra H^{i + j}_Z(X, \sF). \ee

 \elem

 \bpf The spectral sequence will be the one associated to the composition of functors

-Indeed, the $\cH^j_Z$ are the derived functors of $\sF \mapsto \cH^0_Z(-, \sF)$: they form a $\delta$-functor that, by \cite{SGA4II}*{V.4.7, V.4.6}, kills injectives when $j > 0$, so the general criterion \cite{Har77}*{III, 1.3A, 1.4} for being the left derived functors applies.
-It remains to note that, by \cite{SGA4II}*{V.4.11 2)}, if $\sI$ is injective, then $\cH^0_Z(-, \sI)$ computed in the fppf site is also injective sheaf and hence, by preservation of flasque sheaves under pushforwards \cite{SGA4II}*{V.4.9 1), V.4.1}, is acyclic on the \'{e}tale site. \epf
+Indeed, the $\cH^j_Z$ are the derived functors of $\sF \mapsto \cH^0_Z(-, \sF)$: they form a $\delta$-functor that, by \cite{SGA4II}*{Expos\'{e} V, Proposition 4.7, Section 4.6}, kills injectives when $j > 0$, so the general criterion \cite{Har77}*{Chapter III, Theorem 1.3A, Corollary 1.4} for being the left derived functors applies.
+It remains to note that, by \cite{SGA4II}*{Expos\'{e} V, Proposition 4.11 2)}, if $\sI$ is injective, then $\cH^0_Z(-, \sI)$ computed in the fppf site is also injective sheaf and hence, by preservation of flasque sheaves under pushforwards \cite{SGA4II}*{Expos\'{e} V, Proposition 4.9 1), D\'{e}finition 4.1}, is acyclic on the \'{e}tale site. \epf

-The Brauer group aspect of the following result includes the statement announced in \cite{Gab04}*{Thm.~2}.
+The Brauer group aspect of the following result includes the statement announced in \cite{Gab04}*{Theorem~2}.

 \bthm Let $(A, t, I) \ra (A', t, I')$ be a map of bounded Gabber--Ramero triples such that $A/t^nI \isomto A'/t^nI'$ for all $n > 0$, let

 be a quasi-compact open, and let $G$ be a locally of finite type, $U$-ind-quasi-affine, flat $U$-group such that $G_{A[\f{1}{t}]}$ is smooth over $A[\f{1}{t}]$. \benum \m If $(A, t, I)$ is Zariski and $G_{A[\f{1}{t}]}$ is an fpqc inner form of $\GL_{n,\, A[\f{1}{t}]}$, then